nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Other incorrect find commands to try: `find`, `find sn/absdsa` (where serial number is not an integer or is a negative integer)<br>
       Expected: Similar to previous.

 1. _{ more test cases …​ }_

+### Updating a stock

+1. Updating a stock from the inventory.

+    1. Prerequisites: Multiple stocks in the list.
+Stocks exists in inventory.

+    1. Test case: `update sn/2103 q/50`<br>
+       Expected: The stock with serial number 2103 will have an increase of quantity by 50.
+       Details of the updated stock is shown in the status message.

+    1. Test case: `update sn/2103 q/-50`<br>
+       Expected: The stock with serial number 2103 will have a decrease of quantity by 50.
+       Details of the updated stock is shown in the status message.

+    1. Test case: `update sn/2103 nq/2103`<br>
+       Expected: The stock with serial number 2103 will have a new quantity 2103.
+       Details of the updated stock is shown in the status message.

+    1. Test case: `update sn/2103 n/CS2103T`
+       Expected: The stock with serial number 2103 will have a new name CS2103T.
+       Details of the updated stock is shown in the status message.

+    1. Test case: `update sn/2103 l/B1`
+       Expected: The stock with serial number 2103 will have a new location B1.
+       Details of the updated stock is shown in the status message.

+    1. Test case: `update sn/2103 s/NUS`
+       Expected: The stock with serial number 2103 will have a new source NUS.
+       Details of the updated stock is shown in the status message.

+1. _{ more test cases …​ }_